-All disclosures contained in this pricing supplement regarding the Russell 2000[®] Index (the "RTY"), including, without limitation, its makeup, method of calculation, and changes in its components, have been derived from publicly available sources.
-The information reflects the policies of, and is subject to change by, the FTSE Russell.
+All disclosures contained in this pricing supplement regarding the Russell 2000® Index (the "RTY"), including, without limitation, its makeup, method of calculation, and changes in its components, have been derived from publicly available sources.
+The information reflects the policies of, and is subject to change by, the FTSE Russell (the "Index Sponsor").